Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Vegan diets can also be low in the following nutrients:

 Antinutrients and gut irritants can be found in plants; some people are susceptible to this irritation.
 Substances to be aware of include:

 In particular, being sensitive to lectins may make it difficult to adhere to a plant-based diet.
 Some people, however, can maximize protein digestion with MassZymes and ensure that their lectin-containing foods are cooked properly.

 Fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs) are fermentable fibers that are poorly absorbed in the gut.
-Sensitivity to FODMAPs can include symptoms of abdominal pain, diarrhea, and constipation.
+Sensitivity to FODMAPs can include abdominal discomfort and symptoms of bowel irregularities.